 More Security

-Security has always been one of Rails’ strong suits—it’s like a friend who triple-checks the door locks before going to bed.
-And with Rails 8, that friend just installed smart locks, security cameras, and an alarm system—because when it comes to web security, you can never be too careful.
+Security remains one of Rails’ key strengths.
+It’s like a friend who triple-checks the door locks before going to bed.
+And with Rails 8, that friend just installed smart locks, security cameras, and an alarm system because when it comes to web security, you can never be too careful.

 For years, setting up authentication in Rails meant reaching for Devise, Pundit, or rolling your own solution.
 While these tools are powerful, they also come with setup complexity and potential security pitfalls if not configured properly.